DwangoMediaVillage/pqkmeans/README.md

 ## Note
 - This repository contains the re-implemented version of the PQk-means with the Python interface.
 There can be the difference between this repository and the pure c++ implementation used in the paper.
+- The library is written in C++ for the main algorithm with wrappers for Python.
+All encoding/clustering codes are compatible with scikit-learn.
 - We tested this library with Python3, on OS X and Ubuntu 16.04.

 ## Authors